profmaad/steppinrazor/README.md

 I don't really see the use in bytecode verification.
 The compiler does it already and if needs be, you could just run a verifier beforehand and have it store the result with the hash of the .class file or something along those lines.

-To see which instructions are already implemented, do:

-    grep 'dq opcode_impl\.' jvm.asm | sed 's/\tdq opcode_impl\.//'

 The assembly is written for x86_64 using NASM syntax.
 It will not work on x86 (wrong register names, first of all).

 ## What you need